Wilco-OS/adavoyager/docs/index.md

 Whether you’re a project, dev, DRep, SPO, or Cardano enthusiast — there’s a place for you in AdaVoyager.

 🛠 Want to integrate your project or become a Guild?
-Head to `70.
-Partners & Admins`.
+Head to [[80.2 Partner Quests & Campaign Creation]].

 ---